maarxx/SmarterScheduling/README.md

 This is a mod for the game RimWorld by Ludeon Studios.

-It automatically manages your Pawn's Sleep, Joy, and Work cycles.
+It automatically manages your Pawn's Sleep, Recreation, and Work cycles.

 # Table of Contents